-The University achieved 'Campus Cycle Friendly Award' status for the John Anderson Campus, before the end of the 2017/18 academic year.
-Two new 40 space cycle hubs opened on campus imminently; one in the Curran underground car park, the other in the Royal College Cartway.
+The University is working towards a 'Campus Cycle Friendly Award' application for the John Anderson Campus, before the end of the 2017/18 academic year.
+In preparation for this application, two new cycle hubs are to open on campus imminently; one in the Curran underground car park, the other in the Royal College Cartway.
 These secure parking and bike maintenance facilities will help reduce the potential for bike theft on campus, as well as giving our staff and students indoor areas to change, maintain their bikes and get information pertaining to active travel in Glasgow.